TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/gnu-make/index.md

 {% endraw %}

-Hello World in [Gnu Make](https://sampleprograms.io/languages/gnu-make) was written by:
+Hello World in [GNU Make](https://sampleprograms.io/languages/gnu-make) was written by:

 - rzuckerm